dwrobel/flatcam/README.md

 - the Apply button text in Preferences is now made red when changes were made and require to be applied
 - the Gerber UI is built only once now so the process is lighter on CPU
 - the Gerber apertures marking shapes storage is now built only once because the more are built the more sluggish is the interface
-- added a new function called by shortcut key combo CTRL+G when the current widget in Plot Area is an Code Editor.
+- added a new function called by shortcut key combo Ctrl+G when the current widget in Plot Area is an Code Editor.
 It will jump to the specified line in the text.
 - fixed a small bug where the app tried to hide a label that I've removed previously
 - in Paint Tool Preferences is allowed to add a list of initial tools separated by comma
 - in Geometry Paint Tool fixed the Overlap rate to work between 0 and 99.9999%